AnthonyGress/MongoDB-Compass-Darkmode/README.md

 # MongoDB Compass + Dark Mode (Dark Reader)
-No longer do you need have your retinas burned by the unchangable light mode in MongoDB Compass on Mac OS!
+No longer do you need have your retinas burned by the unchangable light mode in MongoDB Compass on Mac OS! ...
+Why don't they have a dark mode..Anyways!

 ## Modifications
 The `app.asar.zip` file is the original app file plus 2 additions.